 - In a meat grinder, grind apricots, raisins and prunes together.

 - Wet (or oil) your hands to prevent sticking and transfer ground fruit into a deeper bowl.
-Add cocoa powder, starch, powdered sugar and juice.
+Add cocoa powder, starch, powdered sugar, juice and egg white.
 Mix until completely integrated.

 - Transfer granulated sugar into a smaller bowl.